Unaccompanied asylum-seeking children in the United Kingdom: Asylum process

 In order to be able to make an application for asylum, a separated child must first be able to reach the UK.
-This has become more difficult in the last decade, with immigration officers being placed at ports and Eurostar stations and airline liaison officers being placed at airports to check the travel documens of anyone wishing to travel to the UK.
+This has become more difficult in the last decade, with immigration officers being placed at ports and Eurostar stations and airline liaison officers being placed at airports to check the travel documents of anyone wishing to travel to the UK.
 If a young person is not legally able to enter the UK under the immigration rules, they may be turned back before ever formally entering the UK.
 Assuming that they make it through the immigration controls, the next step is for a person to make a formal asylum application.
 This application can be made at the port of entry, at the Asylum Screening Unit in Croydon, or (only for children) at local immigration service enforcement offices.

 When the application is completed, children will go through a Screening Interview, in which they are asked about personal details, reasons for coming to the UK, and their journey.
 As part of this process, the child receives immigration identification papers, including an Application Registration Card (ARC) confirming that the child has formally applied for asylum.
 Children over the age of 12 are given a date for a First Reporting Event with a case owner as well as a Statement of Evidence Form.
 This form provides details of the asylum case and must be filed within 20 working days by a legal representative.

 Following the submission of the Statement of Evidence Form, children over twelve generally undergo an interview with an immigration official about their asylum application.
 This interview is supposed to establish whether the child qualifies either for refugee status under the Refugee Convention or for ill treatment under article 3 of the European Convention on Human Rights.
 However, the interview does not always receive the scrutiny that it should.
-The Immigration and Nationality Directorate has confirmed that children's asylum applications receive less consideration than those of adults because case workers are influenced by the fact that even if a child's application is refused, that child will be granted a period of discretionary leave.
+The Immigration and Nationality Directorate has confirmed that children's asylum applications receive less consideration than those of adults because case-workers are influenced by the fact that even if a child's application is refused, that child will be granted a period of discretionary leave.

 The asylum process on a larger scale is also subject to incorrect decisions that later have to be overturned.
 In 2011, the courts overturned 26% of initial Home Office decisions—a figure that rose to 50% for women.

+Since then, legal reforms and increased scrutiny have improved decision-making processes, but challenges remain in timely processing and fair assessment of UASC cases.